Aaron M. Dutle

 Conference Committee Work

-- Member of the Organizing Committee, along with Maria Consiglio, Cesar Munoz, Anthony Narkawicz, and Yamira Santiago-Espada, for the 10th NASA formal Methods Symposium (NFM), which will be held in 2018.
+- Co-Chair of the Program Committee, along with César Muñoz, for the 10th NASA formal Methods Symposium (NFM), held in April 2018.